 You’ve probably heard about the GoPro Hero 8, 9, and 10.
 Tiny action cameras that can go anywhere.

-The GoPro HERO10 action camera has been out for almost a year now and the 11 is on its way (probably September 2022).
+The GoPro HERO11 action camera has been out for a couple months now and I’m sure a 12 is on its way (probably September 2023).
 If you are buying a GoPro for the first time which one should you buy?
 If you have an 8 or 9 should you be upgrading to a 10 or 11?

 Price is always going to be a factor.
 Prices are falling and sales happen all the time, you can usually pick up a GoPro for a good price somewhere online.